ghowland/sysync/README.md

 Why?
 Because we first told it to create it with the file given, and then we told it to remove the file.
 The final configuration section for the files "/etc/resolv.conf" ignores putting a file there if it's going to be removed.

-The Final Configuration data will look like this:
+The Final Configuration Specification data will look like this:

 ```
 - files: